Rue Mouffetard

-Rue Mouffetard ([ʁy muftaʁ]) is a street in the 5th arrondissement of Paris, France.
+The Rue Mouffetard ([ʁy muftaʁ]) is a street in the 5th arrondissement of Paris, France.

+Description

-Situated in the fifth (cinquième) arrondissement of Paris, Rue Mouffetard is one of Paris's oldest and liveliest neighbourhoods.
+The Rue Mouffetard is one of Paris's oldest and liveliest neighbourhoods.
 These days the area has many restaurants, shops, and cafés, and a regular open market.
-It is centered on the Place de la Contrescarpe, at the junction of the rue Mouffetard and the rue de Lacepede.
+It is centered on the Place de la Contrescarpe, at the junction of the Rue Mouffetard and the Rue Lacépède.
 Its southern terminus is at the Square Saint-Médard where there is a permanent open-air market.
-At its northern terminus, it becomes the rue Descartes at the crossing of the rue Thouin.
-It is closed to normal motor traffic much of the week, and is predominantly a pedestrian avenue.
+At its northern terminus, it becomes the Rue Descartes at the crossing of the Rue Thouin.
+It is closed to normal motor traffic much of the week, and is predominantly a pedestrian street.

-Origin of the name
+Name origin

-The rue Mouffetard runs along a flank of the mont Sainte-Geneviève hill that was called "mont Cétarius" or "mont Cetardus" from Roman times; many historians consider "Mouffetard" to be a derivation of this early name.
-Over the centuries the rue Mouffetard has appeared as rue Montfétard, Maufetard, Mofetard, Moufetard, Mouflard, Moufetard, Moftard, Mostard, and also rue Saint-Marcel, rue du Faubourg Saint-Marceau ("street of the suburb Saint-Marceau") and rue de la Vieille Ville Saint-Marcel ("old town Saint-Marcel street").
+The Rue Mouffetard runs along a flank of the Montagne Sainte-Geneviève, which was called the Mont Cétarius or Mont Cetardus from Roman times; many historians consider "Mouffetard" to be a derivation of this early name.
+Over the centuries, the Rue Mouffetard has appeared as the Rue Montfétard, Maufetard, Mofetard, Moufetard, Mouflard, Moufetard, Moftard, Mostard, and also the Rue Saint-Marcel, Rue du Faubourg Saint-Marceau ("street of the suburb Saint-Marceau") and Rue de la Vieille Ville Saint-Marcel ("street of the old town Saint-Marcel").

 History

 The origins of this thoroughfare are ancient, dating back to Neolithic times.
-As with today's rue Galande, rue Lagrange, rue de la Montagne Sainte-Geneviève and rue Descartes, it was a Roman road running from the Roman Rive Gauche city south to Italy.
+As with today's Rue Galande, Rue Lagrange, Rue de la Montagne Sainte-Geneviève and Rue Descartes, it was a Roman road running from the Roman Rive Gauche city south to Italy.

-From the Middle Ages a church along this section of roadway became centre of a "bourg Saint-Médard" (Saint-Médard village), and from 1724 was integrated into Paris as the main artery of the "Faubourg Saint Médard".
+From the Middle Ages, a church along this section of roadway became centre of a Bourg Saint-Médard (Saint-Médard village), and from 1724 was integrated into Paris as the main artery of the Faubourg Saint Médard.

-The Diderot family moved at #6 rue Mouffetard in April 1746, where lived also François-Jacques Guillotte, a police officer who wrote an article (Pont militaire) for the Encyclopédie by Diderot.
+The Diderot family moved at no. 6 rue Mouffetard in April 1746, where lived also François-Jacques Guillotte, a police officer who wrote an article (Pont militaire) for the Encyclopédie by Diderot.

 The area remained relatively unchanged because of its location on the Montagne Sainte-Geneviève, which protected it from Baron Haussmann's redevelopment during the reign of Napoleon III.

+The École de Paris painter Isaac Frenkel Frenel lived in the street from the 1950s until his death in 1981.